 In The Simpsons, the episodes always take place in the year they were produced.
-In the late Scully Era/Early Jean era we see that Bush was President, and it's been shown Obama's president in recent episodes?
+Early in the show we see that Bush Sr. was President, and it's been shown Obama's president in recent episodes?
 The Simpsons Movie obviously takes place in 2007, so why is Arnold Schwarzenegger president?
 It was even said he was elected.
 Does this mean the movie is the true finale or what?

 One of the staff said they didn't want the movie to become dated, so they substituted Bush for a fictional president, which will only become dated when Schwarzenegger dies.

-Which could have been completely sidestepped if they had just used Renier Wolfcastle
+Which could have been completely sidestepped if they had just used Rainer Wolfcastle

 In "Moonshine River" Bart goes back to his old girlfriends just to get rejected.
-How come they didn't feature Laura Powers from "New Kid on the Block," Jessica Lovejoy, Rainer Wolfcastle's daughter Greta, or Shauna from "Beware My Cheating Bart?"
+How come they didn't feature Laura Powers, Jessica Lovejoy, Greta Wolfcastle, or Shauna from "Beware My Cheating Bart?"
 Could they not get the voice actresses to return or was the guest star list at maximum capacity?

 The guest stars probably didn't want to have to come all the way back to the voice recording studios just to say one short line.
 Also, I agree that the guest star list was at maximum capacity.

 Laura never dated Bart because he was too young for her.
 He broke it off with Jessica, she didn't reject him, so dating her wouldn't go against Lisa's claim that all his girlfriends left him.
 Shauna I had to look up, but from what I remember she had loose morally like Jessica and is also Larura's age, something he could have realized when thinking about his old girlfriend's as a whole.
 I can't think of an in universe reason to skip Greta.